Last updated on 19-Jul-2019

 - Bake on 300F (150C) oven for 15-20 minutes or until the edges start to brown slightly.
-Cool on wire rack before serving/packing.
+Cool on a wire rack before serving/packing.

 Notes: I love to try different flavour combinations and find new favourites.
 This dough also works great for “jewel” cookies.
 Make small balls, flatten using your thumb to leave a shallow well, and fill the indentation with a bit of your favourite jam or some Nutella.
 They flatten a bit when baking and look beautiful with a layer of shiny jam.
 Chopped nuts, chocolate chips, and/or dried fruit can also be mixed into the dough before shaping the cookies.
 Bake as directed above.